 Buying a car is no simple decision.
-From buying outright, to buying a car on finance, there are many options.
+From buying outright to buying a car on finance, there are many options.
 You also have to consider running costs.
-In fact, it’s probably the second most expensive thing you’ll buy after a home.
-So it’s important to make sure you get the best deal on financing.
+In fact, it’s probably the second most expensive thing you’ll buy - after your home.
+So it’s important to make sure you choose the best way to buy a car for you.

 Use our Car costs calculator to work out the total cost of motoring.

 The cheapest way to buy a car is to fund all or part of it in cash.

 This is because you’ll have to pay interest on any loan or finance agreement.

 - Make sure you have enough savings left over for an emergency after you have paid for your car.